jalik/meteor-jalik-ufs/README.md

 ## Transforming files

-If you need to modify the file before it is saved to the store, you have to use the **transform** option.
+If you need to modify the file before it is saved to the store, you have to use the `transformRead` or `transformWrite` parameter.
 A common use is to resize/compress images to get lighter versions of the uploaded files.

 ```js